 Interview with Matthieu Paley: My Favorite National Geographic Photographer

 I have been following the French photographer Matthieu Paley all over the internet including his instagram account and website.
-I was thrilled to find out that he actually – together his family – lives in my own country Turkey.
-While Matthieu Paley currently lives in Alaçatı near İzmir, he passed through the undeniable Istanbul stage as well.
+I was thrilled to find out that he actually – together his family – lived in my own country Turkey for long time.
 He was very kind to answer some of my questions and talk about his look on Afghanistan and Pakistan, two remote regions that Matthieu Paley brings out to life by purely focusing on the human perspective and giving us a break from the more common face of these two countries (never ending conflicts), which finds more coverage in international media.
 Here is my brief interview with Matthieu Paley.